Strong Defense Against Assault Charges in Colorado

 Often you may hear terms like “self-defense” and “defense of others” thrown around but what do these defenses really mean and how can you use them?
-At Shazam Kianpour & Associates, we have used “affirmative defenses” in Colorado courts to successfully defend many cases and save hundreds and even thousands of our clients’ lives.
+We have used “affirmative defenses” in Colorado courts to successfully defend many cases and save hundreds and even thousands of our clients’ lives.

 Did you know that if you were intoxicated when you are alleged to have committed a first-degree assault in Denver County that there is a defense to what your “intent” was and just by proving you had drank alcohol a good criminal defense attorney can have the first-degree assault charge dismissed?

-This may be news to you, but the better news, is that this is not news to the Shazam Kianpour and the experienced criminal lawyers at our law firm.
+This may be news to you, but the better news, is that this is not news to Shazam Kianpour and his associate.
 We do not leave a single stone unturned.
 We will research every issue and interview every relevant witness until we find the solutions that can help bring justice to your side.

 This Is Not the Time to Try to Defend Yourself